 - Season it with pepper, salt and corn flour.
 Shake well to coat all chicken pieces evenly.
 Let chicken sit in the marinade for 7 to 10 minutes.

-- Heat oil (divide oil so you can add oil for every batch) in a skillet or wok.
+- Heat vegetable oil (divide oil so you can add oil for every batch) in a skillet or wok.
 Add few marinated chicken pieces on to the skillet, without overcrowding it.
 Immediately stir fry it for about a minute on medium high heat, flip and cook it on other side.
 Don’t cook chicken completely.
 We only want to sear it or fry it lightly in oil.
 Remove cooked chicken into a bowl and repeat the same process with remaining chicken.
 Once done remove all chicken to a bowl.

 - Pour remaining oil to the skillet.Note – don’t worry about the brown bits, you scrap it off the pan as you stir fry chicken and cashews.
 Those brown bits are all flavors.
 I do like to have them in my stir fry.